Haigh Field Airport

 Haigh Field Airport is a public airport located three miles (4.8 km) southeast of the central business district (CBD) of Orland, a city in Glenn County, California, United States.
 It covers 300 acre and has one runway.
 It is mostly used for general aviation, and was used to train pilots during wartime.
+In November 2025, the airfield received $1.1 million in grants from the Federal Aviation Administration to realign and reconstruct the primary taxiway, to comply with modern safety standards.
+In the same year, it was estimated the airport handled 1750 annual aircraft movements.

 World War II

 During World War II, the airport was designated as Orland Air Force Auxiliary Field, and was an auxiliary training airfield for Chico Army Airfield, California.